DavidPageGroup/longevity/src.bash/README.md

 ([CDM]( https://github.com/OHDSI/CommonDataModel)) vocabulary in a documented and reproducible way.

+0. Make a directory like `.../longevity/ids` for all of your IDs work.
+   It's a good idea to keep your IDs targeted to a specific concept and independent of individual experiments.
+That way IDs can be combined in various ways as needed.
+Since the gathering of IDs is separate from using them in analysis, it's a good idea to have a separate directory.

-1. Write a script to find all the matching concepts.
+1. Write a script to find all the matching concepts by copying and modifying one of the `concept.*.raw.csv.sh` scripts.
 The selection is overly-broad to eliminate false negatives.
-Examples are the `concept.*.raw.csv.sh` scripts.
 Basically, make a list of synonyms to include and make a list of names of false positives to exclude.

 2. Look over the concepts to see if there are any large categories of false positives and, as needed, improve the script to remove these